ibrahimshaan0/ibrahimshaan0/README.md

-# Hedding For my README.md
+# Hedding For my README

 - 👋 Hi, I’m @ibrahimshaan0
 - 👀 I’m interested in codes and languages.
-- 🌱 I’m currently learning c programming language.
+- 🌱 I have learnt c programming language.
+- 🌱 I have learnt c++ programming language.
+- 🌱 I have learnt Java programming language.
 - 📫 I will achive my goals.
 I will be what I want to be not matter what!!!

 <!---